spierala/mini-rx-store/README.md

     });
 }
 ```
-`state$` is a Observable which will emit the current state of the feature
+`state$` is an Observable which will emit the current state of the feature.

-`setState` takes a function which specifies how the state is supposed to be updated.
-That function has access to the current State of the feature (see `currState` parameter).
+`setState` takes a function which specifies how the feature state is supposed to be updated.
+That function has access to the current state of the feature (see `currState` parameter).

 Behind the scenes the `MiniFeature` creates a default reducer and a default action.
 When you use `setState()` then the default action is dispatched the default reducer will update the feature state for you.